Biden takes hit for Maui wildfire response

 But the lack of addressing the wildfires for days beforehand left open an opportunity for Biden’s political opponents and critics to pounce.

-Most notably was former President Trump, who called his predecessor’s handling of the crisis “disgraceful,” adding that Biden “refuses to help or comment on the tragedy in Maui.”
+Most notably was Trump, who called his successor’s handling of the crisis “disgraceful,” adding that Biden “refuses to help or comment on the tragedy in Maui.”

 Trump compared Biden’s response in Maui to his response to an East Palestine, Ohio, train derailment in February, an area Biden has still not visited despite saying he would eventually.
 The White House at the time treated that disaster similar to Maui in that they focused their message on a quick federal response on the ground.

-Trump, taking advantage of Biden’s absence, visited the trail derailment site in the key swing state just weeks after it occurred.
+Trump, taking advantage of Biden’s absence, visited the train derailment site in the key swing state just weeks after it occurred.

 But Trump also faced his own backlash during his presidency over an ineffective response to Puerto Rico in 2017 following Hurricane Maria that he instead touted as a great success.
 He did end up visiting the ravaged island, but it was overshadowed by his throwing of paper towels into a crowd seeking supplies at a shelter, to many people’s dismay.

-Former President Obama, like Biden, also caught heat for being on vacation in 2016 in Martha’s Vineyard during major floods in Louisiana.
+Former President Obama, like Biden, also caught heat for being on vacation in 2016 in Martha’s Vineyard, Mass., during major floods in Louisiana.

 But perhaps the most infamous case of a president facing backlash over a lack of response to a disaster was former President George W. Bush, who in 2005 was photographed flying over a flooded New Orleans after it was devastated by Hurricane Katrina, leaving a lasting bruise on his legacy.